Beginner’s Guide on Choosing the Right Camera Modules for Your Raspberry Pi or Jetson Nano Dev Kit

 The MIPI CSI-2 interface is the default camera interface for Raspberry Pi and Jetson Nano, and the Raspberry Pi camera module V1 and V2 are all based on it.
 These cameras, along with the third-party upgrades based on them, would serve well to cover most of the basic applications.
 Even if you want to use these two kinds for multi-camera applications, you can do that with Arducam camera multiplexers and stereo camera HATs.

 Powerful and popular as the MIPI CSI-2 Interface seems, it still comes with some limits.
 The MIPI cameras rely on extra drivers to work, so there is little support of different image sensors if the embedded system manufacturers do not push it forward.
-Take the Raspberry Pi as an example, we have been stuck with the OV5647 and IMX219 for a long time.
+Take the Raspberry Pi as an example, we had been stuck with the OV5647 and IMX219 for a long time before the third one – HQ camera – was out.

 Arducam has tried hard to change this situation and introduced the Arducam MIPI camera module lineup to fill this gap.
 With Arducam SDK and examples, you can use various MIPI camera modules on the Raspberry Pi other than the official two.
 However, if the Arducam MIPI camera modules still cannot cover your needs, you might have to consider other interfaces.